ACME Client Guide¶

 Warning

-cryptographic signatures, but an HTTP transport allows interception and
+ACME requests contain cryptographic signatures, but an HTTP transport

 Client Certificate Authentication¶